 In Singapore, the market was previously saturated with people wanting to buy property due to the stable Singapore environment.
 The demand was higher than the supply and sellers were able to set prices as high as they wish.
 This led to higher property prices.

-The high demand and low competition trend in real estate is however reversing.
+The high demand and low competition trend in real estate are however reversing.
 Many developers are releasing new projects and supply has outstripped demand.
-Property prices has been slowly declining.
+Property prices have been slowly declining.